 In recent years, to help address processing delays, TTB has used its authority to implement risk-based policy changes to reduce the volume of label and formula applications without compromising TTB's market protection role.
-These changes temporarily reduced the volume of label and formula submissions; however, in FY 2019, industry growth combined with market trends toward products that require an approved formula prior to production have resulted in increased submissions that offset these reductions.
+These changes successfully reduced the volume of label and formula submissions in the short-term; however, in FY 2018, industry growth combined with market trends toward products that require an approved formula prior to production have resulted in increased submissions that have offset these reductions.
 Going forward, TTB will focus on its complementary strategy to reduce total workload volume by addressing errors on label and formula applications, which requires TTB to re-review submissions and delays timely approvals.

-Further, TTB continued its initiative to modernize federal alcohol beverage labeling regulations to reflect current TTB policy and modern industry practices.
-In FY 2019, TTB published a notice of proposed rulemaking intended to consolidate, clarify, and simplify labeling requirements, which received approximately 1,200 industry comments.
-Through this rulemaking, TTB is seeking to provide additional guidance to industry that, combined with proposed burden-reducing measures, should contribute to more complete and accurate label and formula applications.
-TTB anticipates proceeding with final rulemaking in FY 2020 to codify certain proposals that are liberalizing and received broad industry consensus.
+Further, in FY 2018, TTB continued its initiative to modernize federal labeling regulations to reflect current TTB policy and modern industry practices.
+Through rulemaking, TTB will propose to consolidate, clarify, and simplify labeling requirements; the regulatory proposal will also reflect industry responses to Treasury's June 2017 Request for Information.
+Additional guidance to industry, as well as planned burden-reducing measures, should contribute to more complete and accurate label and formula applications.
+TTB anticipates publishing a notice of proposed rulemaking early in FY 2019.